 If you don’t have dinner plans for tonight, I’ve got you covered.
 How about a plant-based dinner that’s also gluten free?
 Now you’re listening, right?

 I’m of the camp that veggie and/or bean burgers are always a good idea.
 It’s probably my #1 most ordered item when I go to restaurants.
 Without a doubt, I prefer a good veggie burger to a good hamburger.

 I know not everyone agrees with the whole veggie burgers > hamburgers assessment, but even if you don’t, I think you’ll love these.

-I flavored these with some of my favorite Mexican-inspired spices and herbs.
-It’s perfect for Cinco de Mayo or anyday you’re craving those flavors.
+They’re flavored with some favorite Mexican-inspired spices and herbs.
+In my book those flavors are always a winner.
 Fresh cilantro, chili powder, and cumin, along with a hint of lime.
 Pretty much my favorites together.

 I also served these with some cold beer, because it just seemed like the right thing to do.
 The healthier option would be to exclude the beer, but a cold beer with a veggie burger tastes so good!
 Moderation.

 These burgs are vegan and gluten-free (you’d need to get a gluten-free bun, of course) and 100% satisfying.
 All I think they need is a nice salad for a side dish and you’ve got yourself a meal.
 Add I hope you love them!